h4rvey-g/ob-Notes/USMLE/GI/Acute pancreatitis.md

 	- Ileus with reduced bowel sounds and tympany on percussion
 	- Ascites
 	- Skin changes (rare)
-		- Cullen sign: periumbilical ecchymosis and discoloration (bluish-red)
+		- Cullen sign: periumbilical ecchymosis and discoloration (bluish-red) ![[Pasted image 20231004171430.png]]
-		- Grey Turner sign: flank ecchymosis with discoloration
+		- Grey Turner sign: flank ecchymosis with discoloration ![[Pasted image 20231004171443.png]]
 		- Fox sign: ecchymosis over the inguinal ligament

+>[!tip]
+>Circulating pancreatic enzymes cause swelling of the subcutaneous tissue and localized hemorrhages.
+These signs, though nonspecific, suggest retroperitoneal bleeding and are associated with a poor prognosis.
 - Pulmonary examination: signs of [[pleural effusion]] and/or [[Acute respiratory distress syndrome|ARDS]] may be present
+>[!tip]
+>As the pancreas is a retroperitoneal organ, abdominal guarding may not be present with the typical hard rigidity seen in inflammation of intraperitoneal organs.
+Instead, the abdomen is distended and elastic on palpation.

 ---
 # Diagnostics
-<% tp.file.cursor() %>
+## Diagnostic criteria for acute pancreatitis
+Two of the three following criteria should be met for a diagnosis of acute pancreatitis to be made.
+- Characteristic abdominal pain
+- ↑ Serum pancreatic enzymes: lipase or amylase ≥ 3× ULN
+- Characteristic findings of acute pancreatitis on cross-sectional imaging (e.g., contrast-enhanced CT abdomen)

 ---
 # Treatment
-<% tp.file.cursor() %>

 ---